privacyshield-ai/privacy-firewall/README.md

 *   Package engine as a binary or desktop app

-*   ONNX / quantized models for faster inference
+*   Explore transformer.js for in-browser inference.

 *   Automated CI + browser testing